-However, I'd like to be back in the saddle around mid September and I'm particularly interested in picking up a contract in mainland Europe, in particular - Berlin, Hamburg, Munich, Stockholm, Malta or Dublin, as I feel like a change and have established personal connections in all of these places already.
+Regarding contract work I'd be particularly interested in picking up one in mainland Europe, in particular - Berlin, Hamburg, Munich, Stockholm, Malta or Dublin, as I feel like a change and have established personal connections in all of the afore mentioned places.

 If you'd like to get me involved with your project, or think that you may be able to connect me with a role, of such a nature, please get in touch!